As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

-Georgia Sen. Raphael G. Warnock (D) is also fighting to hang onto the seat he won 11 months ago in a special election, becoming Georgia’s first Black senator.
+Sen. Raphael G. Warnock (D-Ga.) is also fighting to hang onto the seat he won 11 months ago in a special election, becoming Georgia’s first Black senator.
 And a handful of other competitive congressional and state races could reshape politics in Georgia and control of Washington.

 Taken together, these high-profile 2022 races will offer the third recent test of whether Democrats’ dominance among Black and Hispanic voters can blunt Trump-era Republican gains with rural White voters in this state.
 The results could offer the best indication of whether Democrats can have lasting success in the state.

 “We will be at the center of the political universe again,” said M.V.
 Trey Hood, a professor of political science and director of the Survey Research Center at the University of Georgia.
-“Stacey Abrams will be able to motivate a substantial number of voters, especially minorities, to the polls so I am looking at turnout again being very high here.”
+“Stacey Abrams will be able to motivate a substantial number of voters, especially minorities, to the polls, so I am looking at turnout again being very high here.”

 Abrams, who is Black, registered tens of thousands of first-time voters in 2018.
 But she lost to Kemp by 55,000 votes — about 1.4 percentage points — after a tough campaign that included charges that Republicans failed to count thousands of ballots.